 When I first saw the photo of Taktsang monastery in Bhutan, I was blown away by its location and surroundings.
-Visiting Key Monastery or Key Gompa (Gompa is Tibetan for Buddhist monastery) gave me the similar kind of feeling.
+Visiting Key Monastery or Key Gompa in Spiti Valley (Gompa is Tibetan for Buddhist monastery) gave me the similar kind of feeling.

 A brief about Key Monastery